Corpus Christi Drunk Driving Accident Lawyers

 Alcohol Impairment Begins at Low Levels

 Ignition interlock devices may help some Texas drivers rethink their drinking and driving habits.
 In Texas, the new law gives them a second chance to stop their dangerous driving behaviors.
 It restrains drinking and driving to comply with legal limits.
-Unfortunately, NHSTA research shows that legal BAC levels are still too high.
-In 2017, 1,837 of alcohol-related fatal crashes involved drivers with levels from 0.01 percent to 0.07 percent.
+Unfortunately, NHTSA research shows that legal BAC levels are still too high.
+In a recent year, 1,837 alcohol-related fatal crashes involved drivers with levels from 0.01 percent to 0.07 percent.
 At these levels, drivers show loss of judgment, diminished muscle and visual functioning, reduced coordination, and other impairments.

 Drunk Drivers Cause Catastrophic Injuries